MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

 Furthermore, you can locate your top six apps under **Your apps**.
 You have the option to filter and sort them to quickly find the app you're searching for.
 Use the **Commands** button to perform various actions such as editing the app, viewing app details, and accessing settings.

-### Permissions
+### Permissions for Dataverse

-The table below summarizes scenarios and outcome for options that require Microssoft Dataverse.
+The table below summarizes scenarios and outcome for create app options that require access to Microssoft Dataverse.

 | **Maker has access to a developer enviornment** | **Maker has permission to create a developer enviornment** |  **Maker has access to another Dataverse environment with required permissions** | **Action** |